sreecharitha07/NASSCOM-SOC/README.md

 ### COMMONLY USED COMMANDS

-To invove the docker.
+**To invoke the docker.**
  1. Go to the below directory: `~/Desktop/work/tools/openlane_working_dir/openlane/`
  2. Enter `docker`
  3. Enter `./flow.tcl -interactive`
  4. Enter `package require openlane 0.9`
  5. For the design if you want to run all the process from the start use `prep -design picorv32a`.
 If you want to over write your design use `prep -design picorv32a -tag "our runs folder name" -overwrite`
+ 6. You can access the folder from the below directory:
+    Directory: `~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/`
+    Use `le -ltr` to list the files
-    Eg: if your runs folder is
+    Eg: if your folder name in the runs directory is 13-05_16-48 use `prep -design picorv32a -tag "13-05_16-48" -overwrite`

+**Magic tool directories**
+1. Floorplan
+   `magic -T/home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &`

+2. Placement
+`magic -T/home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.placement.def &`

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------